pangeo-data/pangeo-docker-images/docs/howto/determining-packages.md

 Each image has an `packages.txt` file that lists exactly which packages and versions installed in the image.

-### Using GitHub website
+### Using GitHub UI

-Using GitHub the web [site](https://github.com/pangeo-data/pangeo-docker-images), select a particular tag from the branches/tag drop down menu.
-Navigate to the image and select the `packages.txt` file.
+On GitHub's website, you can look up any image tag using https://github.com/pangeo-data/pangeo-docker-images/tags .
+Navigate to the image tag of intereste and select the `packages.txt` file.

 ### Using the command line with Bash